rolandholik/BT-sphinx-docs/source/installation.rst

    $ make -j$(nproc)

 .. note::
-    The "-j$(nproc)" part is optional however heavily recommended since it utilizes all your CPU cores, not just one (default).
-Or you can replace it with number of cores you desire, if you know how many cores exactly you want to utilize (e.g. make -j2 for 2 cores).
+    The "-j$(nproc)" part is optional however heavily recommended since it utilizes all CPU cores, not just one (default).
+Or it can be replaced with any desired number of cores.
+If one does not know how many cores exactly they want to utilize (e.g. make -j2 for 2 cores).
 Blindly guessing by putting some ridiculously big number should work as well as it will use all cores available.

 After finishing the previous command make sure to install all compiled modules: